 Since you are working with a vegetable that releases a lot of moisture during both the spiralizing and cooking processes, be sure to check out the section on tips for how to avoid ending up with a wet, mushy mess.

 Spiralized Zucchini Recipes

-It was too hard to narrow down to just 1-2 zucchini noodle recipes for this post, so check out the complete round up of our favorite recipes spanning all kinds of dishes: from Italian to Asian, from pastas to soups and salads. (via Munch Munch Yum)
+It was too hard to narrow down to just 1-2 zucchini noodle recipes for this post, so check out the complete round up of our favorite spiralized zucchini dishes spanning from Italian to Asian cuisine, from pastas to soups and salads.